Search Results for ‘heartworm’

 Dog parks can be big on the convenience factor for us humans, but being in close proximity to lots of other dogs can also present some problems for your dog.
 Before taking your pup to the park, it’s important to weigh the pros and cons, so we at Lone Tree Veterinary Medical Center have some important points for you to consider.

-Continue…Ride, Ride, Ride, Hitchin’ a Ride: The Case for Flea and Tick Prevention
+Continue…Hitchin’ A Ride: The Case for Flea and Tick Prevention

 Spring is a notoriously fickle time in Colorado.
 One day, we’re enjoying temperatures in the 60s, and the next day we’re hit with a snow storm!
 This variation between cold and warm weather can make it easy to ignore your pet’s parasite prevention.
 Unfortunately, a little spring snow isn’t enough to keep fleas and ticks at bay for long.
 Although they may seem inactive during a cold spell, it only takes a few 50 to 60 degree days for parasites to become active again.

-Continue…10 New Year’s Resolutions for Pets and Their Owners
+Continue…10 New Year’s Resolutions for Pet Owners

 Continue…The New Lone Tree Vet App: Care at Your Fingertips